SORMAS-Foundation/SORMAS-Project/docs/SORMAS2SORMAS.md

 #### Server Descriptors

 A server descriptor is a struct which contains the information needed to connect to a SORMAS instance (see the `SormasServerDescriptor` class).
-It consists of the S2S id, a human-readable name used in the UI, and the hostname.
+It consists of the S2S ID, a human-readable name used in the UI, and the hostname.
 Descriptors centrally distributed via a dedicated `etcd` keyspace (e.g., `/s2s/`).

 ```json